slackapi/node-slack-sdk/docs/_pages/web_client.md

   .catch(console.error);
 ```

-**NOTE**: See the [Message Builder](https://api.slack.com/docs/messages/builder) for a playground
+**NOTE**: Use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) for a playground
-where you can prototype your message's look.
+where you can prototype your message's look and feel.

----

 ### Uploading a file